 Excuse Reason There is insufficient medical information The insurer does not have enough medical information to establish that there is an injury, as a workers compensation certificate of capacity (or other medical information certifying that a work-related injury has occurred) has not been provided.
-If a certificate of capacity or other medical information is provided and includes a valid diagnosis, the claim cannot be reasonably excused using this reason.
-Note: Insurers should use discretion for workers in remote areas if access to medical treatment is not readily available.
+If a certificate of capacity or other medical information is provided and includes a clear diagnosis, the claim cannot be reasonably excused using this reason.
+Note: Insurers are to use discretion for workers in remote areas if access to medical treatment is not readily available.
 The injured person The person cannot verify they are a worker. is unlikely to be a worker or The employer can verify that they are not a worker.
 If there is any doubt that someone is a worker under NSW workers compensation law, the insurer must verify that person's status.
 Information that confirms this may include, but is not limited to: the employer agreeing to the worker's status the worker's payroll number a current payslip or a bank statement with regular employer payments a contract of employment or services.

-Excuse Reason The insurer is unable to contact the worker The insurer has not been able to contact the worker after at least: • two attempts by phone (made at least a day apart) and • one attempt in writing (which may include an attempt by email).
-The worker refuses access to information The worker will not agree to the release or collection of personal or health information relevant to the injury to help determine their entitlement to compensation.
+Excuse Reason The insurer is unable to contact the worker The insurer has not been able to contact the worker after at least: two attempts by phone (made at least a day apart) and one attempt in writing (which may include an attempt by email).
+The worker refuses access to information The worker will not agree to the release or collection of personal or health information relevant to the injury sufficient to determine provisional liability.
 The injury is not work related The insurer has information that: the worker did not receive an injury which is compensable under the NSW workers compensation law, or strongly indicates that compensation for an injury may not be payable under NSW workers compensation law.
-If the employer believes the injury is not work-related, they should provide the insurer with any supporting evidence they have, such as: medical information that the condition already existed and has not been aggravated by work factual information that the injury did not arise from or during employment Note: Suspicion, innuendo, anecdotes or unsupported information from any source, including the employer, is not acceptable.
+If the employer believes the injury is not work-related, they are to provide the insurer with any supporting evidence they have, such as: medical information that the condition already existed and has not been aggravated by work factual information that the injury did not arise from or during employment Note: Suspicion, innuendo, anecdotes or unsupported information from any source, including the employer, is not acceptable.
+There is no requirement for weekly payments Based on the information received as part of the notification of injury or otherwise obtained by the insurer, the insurer is reasonably satisfied there is no requirement for weekly payments, for example because the injury has not resulted in any incapacity or loss of earnings.
 The injury is notified after two months The notice of injury is not given to the employer within two months of the date of injury.
-Note: This reason cannot be used if the acceptance of liability is likely and provisional payments will be an effective way to manage the injury.
+Note : This reason cannot be used if the acceptance of liability is likely and provisional payments will be an effective way to manage the injury.

-A reasonable excuse may apply to weekly payments but not to provisional medical payments.
+A reasonable excuse may apply to provisional weekly payments but not to provisional medical payments.

-Where applicable, prior to delaying provisional weekly payments, the insurer should attempt to resolve the reasonable excuse.
+Where applicable, prior to deciding not to commence provisional weekly payments on the basis of a reasonable excuse, the insurer is to attempt to resolve the reasonable excuse.